By Sharon Ronavuso, Reading Support Teacher and Year 2 Teacher

 What makes the Daily 5 different from other systems?

 This system is the only one that I have come across that does not assume that students know how to perform certain tasks independently.
-Daily 5 teaches the students how to work independently.
+Daily 5 teaches the students the expectations and routines to enable them to work independently.